ReevesMyra/file_transfer/README.md

-# file_transfer
+# File_transfer.py

-Python homework assignment for Tech Academy
+Step 312 - Python homework assignment for Tech Academy.
+App transfers files from one folder to another.